 Camping Stove, Fuel and a Fire Starter

 While you may be able to toast some marshmallows over the campfire, you’re going to want a real camping stove for cooking purposes.
 For camping where your not lugging around stuff too far, then the basic Coleman Camping Stove is good option.
-A more powerful one like the Powerhouse is also a good option.
+A more powerful one like the Camp Chef Explorer is also a good option.

 For a backpacking stove, the small light MSR PocketRocket stove will work for most people.
 If your looking for more durable and better quality then the Jetboil MiniMo is a better bet for you.
 If your not sure how much your going to be going, then it may make more sense to go cheap at first then upgrade as needed.
 Just don’t forget a fire starter.

 Pots and Pans